All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Benefit 5: Support for Lean Mass During Caloric Restriction

 One documented concern with GLP-1-mediated weight loss is the loss of lean mass alongside fat mass.
 Resistance training and adequate protein intake are the primary strategies for preserving muscle during weight loss.
-TB-500 is not an anabolic agent, but its tissue repair and anti-inflammatory properties may provide additional support for muscle health during the metabolic stress of sustained caloric restriction.
+TB-500 isn't an anabolic agent, but its tissue repair and anti-inflammatory properties may provide additional support for muscle health during the metabolic stress of sustained caloric restriction.
 It helps ensure that the repair processes muscles rely on between training sessions function optimally even when the body is in a caloric deficit.

 Benefit 6: Improved Physical Confidence and Consistency

 This benefit is less about pharmacology and more about practical outcomes.
-When patients recover faster, experience less joint discomfort, and feel physically resilient, they are more likely to maintain consistent exercise habits.
+When patients recover faster, experience less joint discomfort, and feel physically resilient, they're more likely to maintain consistent exercise habits.
 Consistency is the single most important factor in long-term weight management success.
 By supporting the physical foundation that makes consistent activity possible, TB-500 indirectly supports the behavioral changes that drive lasting results from GLP-1 therapy.

 Protocol Considerations